sanzeeb3/wp-frontend-delete-account/readme.txt

 = I accidently deleted my own account.
 I am the owner of the site.

-Unfortunately, there is not any way to recover the deleted user.
+Unfortunately, there is no any way to recover the deleted user.
 To create a new user and get access to the site follow: [This Great Tutorial](https://www.wpbeginner.com/wp-tutorials/how-to-add-an-admin-user-to-the-wordpress-database-via-mysql/)

 == Screenshots ==